Vielauge/Vielauge.github.io/about.md

 The main reasons were: I am a statistician, but not a real coder/programmer.
 I have experience wit SAS and some R, but no experience with python.
 And the real horror is setting up IT (ubuntu, git, paperspace, hugging face....).
 The how to's and tutorials are very good, but sometimes there is an unexpected error.
 And then well -nothing.
 Other priorities do the rest!

 ### FASTAI 5th edition
 I hope this time everything is different!
 Again motivated.
 5th edition uses more Kaggle.
 This is a plus for me.
 Git, Paperspace was already there.
 Still struggling more with installation issues than with statistical concepts.
 Now I run python on Kaggle, or with visual studio code on windows.
-Some problems with Git and Hugging face, but getting better.
-Parallel ubuntu on my windows system failed, due to unknown errors.
+Many setup difficulties with Git, paperspace, Hugging face and my own windows ubuntu.
+Hope I can keep on jumping or crawling over these hurdles and invest more energy in the real thing (predictive modelling, random forest, deep learning, graphics and so on)

-This blog is part of my ambitions and I am still burning for progress!
+This blog is part of my ambitions and I am still burning for progress but with pauses (due to lack of energy and/or buddies to keep the spirit high)

-"Practical Deep Learning for Coders 2022" is on pause.
-Finished lesson 1 to 5, but decided it is important to get a bit better with the python basics.
-Just finished online "The python coding book" from Stephen Grupetta.
-Great book for beginners.
-Thank you!
-Next step planned sidestep is python for data Analysis with WesMcKinney, before coming back to the fastAI course.

 ## Final words
 Thank you for reading me.
 Next steps and plans hopefully in regular posts.
 Kind regards.